wiseguy/starter-esri-dojo-knockout-karma-jasmine/README.md

 3. All dojo/on events get channelled through onEventController.js
 4. Do NOT write topic.publish / topic.subscribe
 5. Use 'exports' to avoid circular dependency.
 Example hashController.js
-6. Keep your styl file in the module folder but include it in app.styl
+6. Keep your styl file in the component folder but include it in app.styl
-7. The folder name of module and prefix should match.
+7. The folder name of component and prefix should match.
 8. Use combination on and touch events

 ## How to Test